Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Fla.
 Admin.
 Code R. 40C-9.320

-Aircraft Operations on St. Johns River Water Management District Lands
+St. Johns River Water Management District Lands Drone Restrictions

-Prohibits takeoff and landing of drones on lands managed by St. Johns River Water Management District unless authorized by Special Use Authorization.
+Prohibits takeoff and landing of aircraft on lands managed by the St. Johns River Water Management District unless authorized by a Special Use Authorization.

 View source